niizam/tcharai/README.md

 # tcharai
-A TUI for interacting with CharacterAI using Python
+A TUI script for interacting with CharacterAI using Python

 Install requirements
 ```